Abdomen: The area of the body that contains the pancreas, stomach, intestines, liver, gallbladder, and other organs.

 National Institutes of Health (NIH): The NIH is an important U.S. health agency.
 It is devoted to medical research.
 It conducts research in its own laboratories, supports the research of non-Federal scientists in universities, medical schools, hospitals, and research institutions across the country and overseas.
 The NIH consists of more than 20 separate Institutes and Centers.

 Neoadjuvant therapy: Therapy, usually chemotherapy, given to a patient prior to surgery.

 Neulasta: Trade name for the drug pegfilgrastim.

 Neutropenia: An abnormally low number of a particular type of white blood cell, called a neutrophil.
 This may result in an increased risk of infection.

-No Evidence of Disease (NED): Complete remission from cancer; showing no signs or symptoms of disease, as determined by imaging and examinations.
+No Evidence of Disease (NED): Showing no signs or symptoms of disease, as determined by imaging and examinations.

 Omentum: A fold of the peritoneum (the thin tissue that lines the abdomen) that surrounds the stomach and other organs in the abdomen.